Lambda calculus: Normal forms and confluence

-For the untyped lambda calculus, β-reduction as a rewriting rule is neither strongly normalising nor weakly normalising.

-However, it can be shown that β-reduction is confluent when working up to α-conversion (i.e. we consider two normal forms to be equal if it is possible to α-convert one into the other).
+It can be shown that β-reduction is confluent when working up to α-conversion (i.e. we consider two normal forms to be equal if it is possible to α-convert one into the other).
+If repeated application of the reduction steps eventually terminates, then by the Church–Rosser theorem it will produce a unique β-normal form.
+However, the untyped lambda calculus as a rewriting rule under β-reduction is neither strongly normalising nor weakly normalising; there are terms with no normal form such as Ω.

-Therefore, both strongly normalising terms and weakly normalising terms have a unique normal form.
+Considering individual terms, both strongly normalising terms and weakly normalising terms have a unique normal form.
 For strongly normalising terms, any reduction strategy is guaranteed to yield the normal form, whereas for weakly normalising terms, some reduction strategies may fail to find it.